 — However… the ending is disappointing and lacks any sense of closure.
 I understand it is intentional.

-?
-Yeah well, uh, that’s just like, your opinion, man.
+—> RECOMMENDED, but that’s just like, uh, my opinion, man.